 In the meantime, here is a taste of the many and varied activities on offer within reach of the villa.

 You could eat out at a different restaurant in Seminyak every night – for months – and still not run out of options.
-Jalan Laksmana (also known as Jalan Oberoi and Jalan KayuAya) is Bali’s fashionable ‘Eat Street’, offering plenty of high-end restaurants including Sarong and Nutmegs at Hu’u Bar.
-La Lucciola Restaurant is great for sunset drinks, as is The Breeze at The Samaya.
-Ku Dé Ta is still the place to see and be seen, but Cocoon and Potato Head beach clubs are classy seaside alternatives.
+Jalan Laksmana (also known as Jalan Oberoi and Jalan KayuAya) is Bali’s fashionable ‘Eat Street’, offering plenty of high-end restaurants including Nutmegs at Hu’u Bar.
+The Breeze at The Samaya is great for sunset drinks.
+Cocoon and Potato Head beach clubs are classy seaside alternatives.
 Then there’s La Plancha, a popular rustic beach bar with good tapas, very reasonably priced drinks, and live music events.
 Nearby, dine out at the fabulous ‘Petitenget’, an iconic bar and restaurant on Jalan Petitenget, perfect for a casual lunch with the family or evening cocktails and dinner with friends.
 A short taxi ride will bring you to Sardine for elegant seafood, Métis for French Mediterranean cuisine, or to Hog Wild in Bali, famous for barbecue ribs and wicked Martinis.

 Shop till you drop!
 In Seminyak and neighbouring Kerobokan you can rummage for treasures through cluttered little stores and dark junkshops crammed to the ceiling with curios and ‘made-to-order’ antiques, derive inspiration from classy homeware shops, or wander through huge furniture warehouses.
 For furniture and homewares check out Lio Collection, Christy, and Sun.
 Soft furnishings abound at Haveli, Sunbebek and Disini, and Geneva is the one-stop shop for handicrafts.
 In Jalan Laksmana (Eat Street) you can shop between courses!
 Boutiques include Paul Ropp, Biasa, Magali Pascal, Anouck, Lily Jean, Bamboo Blond, DindaRella, Innuendo, Religion, Body & Soul, Buddha Wear, M. Harcourt, Pura Vida, and Uma & Leopold to name but a few.
 Kids fashion stores include Kidsagogo and Kiki’s Closet.
 For art lovers, galleries worth visiting in Seminyak include Randelli Gallery, Biasa and Kendra.